mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Interface types are abstract, meaning that it is not possible to directly create instances of them.
-Instead, instances of types that implement the interface are created.
+Instead, instances of types that implement an interface are created.

 Variables and parameters with an interface type can hold any value whose type implements all the methods of the interface.
-When a value is assigned to such variables or passed to such parameters, if the actual type does not implement all the interface methods, an error is reported that identifies one of the missing methods.
+When a value is assigned to such variables or passed to such parameters, if the actual type does not implement all the interface methods, a compile-time error is reported that identifies one of the missing methods.

 The actual value of a variable or parameter with an interface type may support additional methods, but those cannot be called without